muhammadkhoidre/Free-Ubuntu-VPS-On-Replit/README.md

 ### Step 4: Execute the Script

-Run the script using the run button or following command in the Replit shell:
+Run the script using the run button or the following command in the Replit shell:

 ```bash
 python3 main.py